Tim-Siu/reft-exp/README.md

 ---

-*Note: Requires modified verl framework from this repository.
-Sampling details for different models are provided in the detailed sections.*
+*Note: Requires modified verl framework from this repository.*